bnjjj/generator-gulpfile-advanced/README.md

 #Usage
 + Go to the root path of your project
-+ To launch global generator
++ To launch global generator:
 ```
 $ yo gulpfile-advanced
 ```
 + Then select the tasks you want in your application
-+ To launch sub-generator in order to add new tasks (after launching the global generator)
++ To launch sub-generator in order to add new tasks (after launching the global generator):
 ```
 $ yo gulpfile-advanced:taskName
 ```
-+ And now you can launch your task with gulp
++ And now you can launch your task with gulp:
 ```
 $ gulp taskName
 ```
-+ Or launch in watch mode
++ Or launch in watch mode:
 ```
 $ gulp taskName:watch
 ```

-+ With the sub-generator custom you have the ability to make a custom task with existant tasks in your gulpfiles
++ With the "custom" sub-generator you have the ability to make a custom task with existant tasks in your gulpfiles
-+ For example if I want to create a task named "dev" which can transpile less, create a webserver and minify html
++ For example if I want to create a task named "dev" which can transpile less, create a webserver and minify html:
 ```
 $ yo gulpfile:custom
-What is the name of your custom task do you want to create ?
+What would you call your custom task?
 > dev
-What do you want as tasks in your custom task ?
+Which tasks do you want in your custom task ?
 > less:watch, webserver:watch, minify-html:watch
 ```